dariairad/pands-problem-sheet/README.md

 The repository itself contains 7 .py files that present solutions to 7 weekly tasks set throughout the course.

-The purpose of this README file is to provide insights into the process of the author, their understanding of the code used, as well as research executed and refernences used.
+The purpose of this README file is to provide insights into the process of writing the code, understanding of the code, as well as the research and refernences used.

 ## Week 02 - Statements